-“You Statements” are by nature accusatory and negating.
+“You”statements are by nature accusatory and negating.
 They put the recipient on the defensive because he or she feels attacked and threatened.
 The innate reflex when one feels threatened is to gear up emotionally for a defense.
 Under such circumstances, one’s intellectual resources, attention, and energies are focused on defending oneself, one’s integrity, and one’s ego.
 Such negative feelings, once stirred up, continue to distort the relationship and are likely to block future communication.
-On the other hand, negative feelings, once aroused, feed on each other causing more and more disharmony.

 “You never listen to me.”